 The home comprises three units, each designed to provide specialist care and support for those people living dementia, complex nursing needs and those people requiring end of life care and support.
 To compliment the name of the home, each unit has been named after a much loved and unique flower -‘Forget Me Not’ Lane, ‘Penny Lane’ and ‘Red Rose’ Lane- depicting the three colours of the Union Jack.
 The home has been designed with careful thought and consideration given to Service Users’ specific needs, comfort and safety while retaining the features of an aesthetically pleasing, welcoming, homely and warm environment.

-As we get ready to embark on this new and exciting journey, we continue to embrace the cherished principles enshrined in our company’s philosophy, which has served us so well over the years and been the cornerstone of our success, so far: To provide a high standard of quality care in a homely environment, reflecting an ethos of respect for people by treating them with dignity and ensuring their right to privacy, safety and security are maintained
+We continue to embrace the cherished principles enshrined in our company’s philosophy, which has served us so well over the years and been the cornerstone of our success, so far: To provide a high standard of quality care in a homely environment, reflecting an ethos of respect for people by treating them with dignity and ensuring their right to privacy, safety and security are maintained

 ‘Forget Me Not’ Lane (13 bedded Specialist Dementia Unit)